Methodology

 • children who went missing or away from placement without authorisation

 All figures are based on data collected from the annual SSDA903 return.
-The longitudinal nature of the collection means historical information can be amended each year, so we update all time series figures published in each release.
+The longitudinal nature of the collection means historical information can be amended each year, so we update all the time series figures published in each release.

 Prior to 2013, grossing factors were applied to the data in order to compensate for records with errors in their episodes.
 These were calculated by comparing the number of valid looked after children records reported in the return with the number of invalid records in the system.
 In 2013, changes to validation checks on the data submitted improved the quality and grossing factors were close to 1.
 After a review grossing was discontinued from 2013 onwards.